sachio222/chatty-checky-prompty/README.md

 # Chatty, Checky, Prompty Algorithm

+THIS IS A WIP!
+It's messy and barebones, but feel free to contribute.
 The Chatty, Checky, Prompty Algorithm works with three LLM models to generate, validate, and improve prompts in a collaborative manner.
 The algorithm establishes an interactive loop between the three models, with Chatty generating prompts, Checky validating them, and Prompty suggesting improvements.

 ## Dependencies